MyAUTComputerArchitectureCourse/SEMI-MIPS/README.md

 # SEMI-MIPS

 MIPS is a reduced instruction set computer (RISC) instruction set architecture developed by MIPS Technologies (formerly MIPS Computer Systems).
 The early MIPS architectures were 32-bit, with 64-bit versions added later.
-A limited implementation of MIPS BASIC COMPUTER with VHDL.

 But this project is not implementing the mips itself but implementing a limeted version with limited instructions MIPS called SEMI-MIPS.

 ## Purpose